KpryKorn/angular-starter/README.md

-# AngularGecko
+# Angular Starter

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.14.
+This project serves as a starter template for Angular applications, generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.14 and uses Tailwind V4 for styling.

 ## Development server